desalegna/MMALVIZ/README.md

 ## Dataset Setup

-The dataset is included in this repository under `api_call_images/` and `network_traffic_images/`, with one subfolder per malware family for each modality.
+The MMALVIZ dataset is included in this repository under `api_call_images/` and `network_traffic_images/`, with one subfolder per malware family for each modality.

 If your local folder names differ, update the paths in each script's